New IRGC Uncrewed Underwater Vehicle: Nazir-5

-A recent image of an IRGC (Islamic Revolutionary Guard Corps) naval vessels in Bandar Abbas appears to show a new weapon.
+An image of an IRGC (Islamic Revolutionary Guard Corps) naval vessels in Bandar Abbas in May 2023 revealed a new weapon.
 The uncrewed underwater vehicle (UUV) is displayed beside other known types.
-The presence of the missile armed fast boat behind it conforms that it is recent.
+The presence of the missile armed fast boat behind it confirmed that it was recent.
+The vehicle has since been associated with the Iranian name 'Nazir-5'.

 The vehicle is, overall, nondescript.
 However there are hints in its form that it is an uncrewed system.
 There are no windows or access hatches for crew, as you might expect with a wet sub.
 And there is an ADV (Swimmer delivery vehicle) beside it.
 Instead the new vessel is a large tube with control surfaces and propulsor at the stern.